SiliconLabs/wiseconnect/examples/snippets/wlan/station_ping_v6/readme.md

 ## Application Build Environment

 The application can be configured to suit user requirements and development environment.
-Read through the following sections and make any changes needed.
+Read through the following sections and make any changes if required.

 - In the Project Explorer pane, expand the **config** folder and open the ``sl_net_default_values.h`` file.
 Configure the following parameters to enable your Silicon Labs Wi-Fi device to connect to your Wi-Fi network.